goauthentik/terraform-provider-authentik/README.md

 If you're trying to run tests with VS Code in your local environment, be sure to change `AUTHENTIK_URL` in `.vscode/settings.json` to: `"AUTHENTIK_URL": "http://localhost:9000"`

-Note: If running all tests, this is very CPU-intensive on your local Authentik environment, so depending on your hardware they can take several minutes to complete.
+Note: If running all tests, this is very CPU-intensive on your local authentik environment, so depending on your hardware they can take several minutes to complete.

 ## Versioning